Q- Do I need to make an appointment to surrender my pet?

 Q- Can I bring you a feral cat that I caught in my backyard?

 A- We advise residents to contact their local Animal Control agency to have feral cats trapped and brought to be spay/neutered.
 CCFAW.org is also a resource for TNR services. www.ccfaw.org Please be aware that cats trapped for TNR (trapped, neuter, return), will be returned from where they were trapped so they can rejoin their colony.

 Q- Will you come to my home and catch a feral cat?

 A- No, we are not animal control or a TNR organization that is sanctioned and licensed by the county to trap animals.
 These organizations bring the animals to us for spay/neuter services.
 Contact your local Animal Control Agency if you need assistance.

 Q- Do you provide end-of-life services?

-A – We do by appointment.
+A – We do this by appointment.
 All appointments are required to bring medical records proving ownership of the pet.
 We have various cremation packages available for purchase at the time of the service.
 As of 2/21/2022, we are no longer offering stay with end-of-life services due to a lack of certified euthanasia technicians.